 Is 473 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 473 credit score is considered Poor.

 |Credit Score||Credit Rating||% of population|

 |740 – 799||Very Good||25%|

 |800 – 850||Exceptional||21%|

 473 Credit Score Credit Card & Loan Options

 Many lenders choose not to lend to borrowers with poor credit scores.
 As a result, your ability to borrow money and financing options are going to be very limited.
 With a score of 473, your focus should be on building your credit history and raising your credit scores before applying for any loans.